mcc-us/bookkeeping/_pages/chap02.basic.reporting.md

 ### 5. Income Statements Vs Cash Flow Statements

+**In essence**:

+- The income statement shows how much money a company earned (profitability).
+- The statement of cash flow shows how much money a company has on hand (liquidity).

 The income statement and statement of cash flow are both important financial statements, but they provide different information:

 See: [Describe-the-income-statement-statement-of-owners-equity-balance-sheet-and-statement-of-cash-flows-and-how-they-interrelate](https://openstax.org/books/principles-financial-accounting/pages/2-1-describe-the-income-statement-statement-of-owners-equity-balance-sheet-and-statement-of-cash-flows-and-how-they-interrelate)